0Claire0/DWL_project_repo/README.md

 ## How does it work?

-This project uses three APIs to access the data : Meteomatics, Apple Music API and Musixmatch.
+This project is run in a Python 3.8 environment and uses three APIs to access the data : Meteomatics, Apple Music API and Musixmatch.
 In addition, the playlists’ IDs are collected from this webpage : https://music.apple.com/us/browse/top-charts

 ### Meteomatics API
 This API is used to collect weather data of 30 European cities.
 An account has to be created, and the credentials are needed when querying the API.
 More info at: http://meteomatics.com